Table of Contents

 This is the most common resume format, but it might not be the best if you don’t have much previous work experience.
 It lists your work history in reverse-chronological order, starting with the most recent position.
 It’s often headed with a Career Objective section.
 We’ll talk about these sections in more detail later in this post.

 On a chronological resume you’ll also want to list your education in reverse-chronological order, starting with the most recent school you attended or relevant courses you’ve taken.
 Don’t worry about listing any of your education history prior to high school as it is nonessential and will only clutter your resume.

 Be aware, prospective employers will toss your resume aside if all they see is work that’s not related to the job they’re looking to fill, or if your resume looks empty because you don’t have much experience to list.

 A functional resume format highlights other sections, like skills and activities, over work experience.
 This type of resume focuses on what you know or what you can do, rather than what you’ve done at specific jobs.

 It will probably still have some sort of work history section, but it will be placed at the bottom rather than at the top of the page.
 Your work history might not necessarily be listed in chronological order on this type of resume.
 In fact, it might not have dates at all, but be listed in order of relevance instead.

 Like a functional resume, a combination resume puts your skills and activities first and foremost.
 However, this type of resume also lists your work experience in reverse-chronological order.
 It just doesn’t put it near the top like a chronological resume does.

 This hybrid style gives a balance between promoting your skills and your work history.

 Your resume always needs to include your name and contact information.
-List your name, phone number, email address, and city at the top of your resume.
-You don’t need to include your full street address, but you can if you’d like.
+List your name, phone number, email address, and city and state at the top of your resume.
+You don’t need to include your full street address.

 Everything else can be adjusted to fit your unique experience.
 For example, your resume could include any of the following: